Acute Gastroenteritis in Dogs: Explained by Our Vets

 Changing your dog’s food too quickly can also be the source of this digestive problem.
 From switching brands, types of food, or even the amount, even the smallest changes can potentially trigger gastrointestinal upset.

 Additionally, any food allergies or intolerances can also cause acute gastroenteritis in dogs.
-Some dogs may have them, while some may not.
-Those that do have them can have reactions to common food allergens such as beef, chicken, dairy, wheat, or artificial additives.
+Some dogs may have them, and some may not.
+Those who do have them can have reactions to common food allergens such as beef, chicken, dairy, wheat, or artificial additives.

-This happens when the food they eat causes an inflammatory response, irritating the lining of the gut and stomach.
+This occurs when the food they eat causes an inflammatory response that irritates the lining of the stomach and gut.

 Infections